psmass/DDS-Data-model-Example/CommandResponse/python/README.md

 - Add Writer and Reader Sub/pub events (track subs/pubs)-
 - Check how to load an Dynamic data value enum (currently casting)
 - Use and load an array of octets for deviceID
-- Set Static Topic Values in Constructor vs. top of the handler
-- Set deviceID Filter programatically so that xml is not unique per Partipant
+- Set deviceID Filter programmatically so that xml is not unique per Participant
-- Add .vscode option to kick off build and run of controller and device